MAP9900/Testing-The-Convoy-System/README.md

 7. Visual Range & Area Comparison.py -- Calculates average sighting distance and total visual area and plots both
 8. Visualization of 50-1, 2-25 , 5-10.py Plots a visual of the various convoy types
 9. Visualization of Convoy (1-50).py -- Plots a visual of one convoy in the North Atlantic
 10. Wiki Tables.py -- Web scrapes tables from Wikipedia.
 Not currently used in the project write up.

+Graphs Folder contains all the graphs made from the source code.